pradeepmvn/xds-controller/README.md

 See [Example](https://github.com/pradeepmvn/xds-controller/tree/main/example) directory for usage.

 ## References
 Great projects that helped to shape it up.
 A big thanks for these repos.
+Some of these are very useful informational blogs to describe how connectivities are happening.

 - https://github.com/envoyproxy/go-control-plane
 - https://github.com/grpc/grpc-go/blob/master/examples/features/xds/README.md